SREMI International Advisory Board

 International Advisory Board Members

-Dr. Jim Christenson is an emergency physician at St. Paul’s Hospital in Vancouver.
-He is a Professor and Head of the Academic Department of Emergency Medicine in the Faculty of Medicine at the University of British Columbia.
-He currently is a Co-Principal Investigator for the Canadian Resuscitation Outcomes Consortium, which aims to improve care through early interventions in cardiac arrest and trauma.
-He is also the Principal Investigator of a neuro-protective intervention given by paramedics to patients with severe stroke and Co-Principal Investigator for a multicenter trial evaluating a lower cut-point for Trononin in women.
-Dr. Christenson leads a team that organizes the BC Emergency Medicine Network to facilitate knowledge sharing and clinical support for all emergency practitioners in British Columbia.
-It is currently expanding to include nurses and is exploring how it can improve emergency care in remote indigenous communities.
+Dr. Jim Christenson is a recently retired emergency physician at St. Paul’s Hospital in Vancouver.
+He is a Professor and past Head of the Academic Department of Emergency Medicine in the Faculty of Medicine at the University of British Columbia and has a wide range of experience in emergency care clinical research.
+He currently is a Co-Principal Investigator for the Canadian Resuscitation Outcomes Consortium which aims to improve care through early interventions in cardiac arrest.
+He is also the Principal Investigator of a neuro-protective intervention given by paramedics to patients with severe stroke.
+Dr. Christenson leads the BC Emergency Medicine Network to facilitate knowledge sharing and clinical support for all emergency practitioners in British Columbia.
+A sub-study of the BCEMN, the Kwiis Hen Niip project, is funded by CIHR to improve emergency care in remote Nuu-chah-nulth communities on the west coast of Vancouver Island.